Satan's Brew: Plot

-Walter gets the idea to write about a prostitute and begins to interview Lana von Meyerbeer, but finds it easier to sleep with her than to ask good questions.
-His wife watches and complains that he has not slept with her in 17 days.
-Meanwhile his brother Ernst is busy increasing his collection of dead flies.
-While a policeman comes to ask for Walter's alibi for the murder, some movers come to repossess his furniture.
-Because it has become so uncomfortable at home, Walter prefers to stay with his lover Lisa, whose husband doesn't mind.
+Walter gets the idea to write about a prostitute and begins to interview Lana von Meyerbeer, but soon runs out of questions and has sex with her.
+Luise watches and complains that he has not had sex with her in seventeen days.
+Meanwhile, Ernst is increasing his collection of dead flies.
+While a policeman comes to ask for Walter's alibi for Irmgard's supposed murder, movers come to repossess his furniture.
+Walter visits his lover Lisa, whose husband does not mind.
 Lisa agrees to give an alibi.

 In search of money, Walter sends for his admirer Andrée, who has been writing letters to him for years.
-She is happy to move in with Walter, Luise, and Ernst.
-Andrée makes all her savings available to him, is completely devoted to Walter, and lets herself be repeatedly humiliated by him.
+She happily moves in with Walter, Luise, and Ernst.
+Andrée makes all her savings available to him, is devoted to Walter, and lets herself be repeatedly humiliated by him.
 She is even raped in the coal cellar by Ernst at Walter's suggestion.

-Walter writes a beautiful poem, which his wife quickly realizes he has plagiarized from Stefan George.
-Walter uses Andrée's money to have a Wilhelmian era suit tailored, puts on a wig, and – like George – begins to read his texts to a small group of followers.
-He identifies more and more with George, only his appearance troubles him, as Luise has pointed out that Walter is much too fat to be Stefan George.
+Walter writes a poem, which his wife realizes that he has plagiarized from Stefan George.
+Walter uses Andrée's money to have a suit tailored, puts on a wig, and – like George – begins to read his texts to a small group of followers.

 When Andrée's savings run out, Walter's audience also fails to return, because he was paying them to attend his lectures.
 With the exception of Andrée, Walter's only remaining disciple is a young man named Urs, who promises to bring his brother.
 When Luise points out that Stefan George was a homosexual, Walter goes cruising in a men's toilet.
-He meets a male prostitute, but is unable to go through with having gay sex, and the prostitute proves incapable of assisting with his readings.
-Walter declares Stefan George to be dead, but remains interested in the Friedrich Nietzsche-inspired worldview of the superman and the weak.
+He meets a gigolo, but cannot go through with having gay sex, and the prostitute proves incapable of assisting with his readings.
+Walter eventually declares Stefan George to be dead.